temporarychicken/axway_k8s_Axway_APIM_3_node_cluster/README.md

 3. Run the initiation script configure_workshop_name_XXXXXXX.sh and enter a subdomain name for your workshop.
 This must be unique to you, since there may be several other workshops running concurrently.
 Just stick to lower-case letters and numbers, a good example would be: fredblogs .
 The two scripts below support various operating systems, be sure to use the correct one to change the subdomain name from the default:
 ```
+# For GNU Linux systems, such as Ubuntu etc. please use:
 ./configure_workshop_name_GNU_Linux.sh
 ```
 ```
+#For OSX based systems, native to Apple Mac computers please use:
 ./configure_workshop_name_MACOS_Linux.sh

 ```